shazic/CF-LogGetter/README.md

 # CF-LogGetter

-Download, decompress and consolidate AWS CloudFront CDN logs into a human-readable single file on your Windows machine.

 ## PURPOSE

-To download and consolidate all CloudFront Logs from the specified S3 bucket.
+Download, decompress and consolidate AWS CloudFront CDN logs from the specified S3 bucket into a single, human-readable file on the local Windows machine.

 ___